Jacobventer/iot_environmental_data_pipeline/readme.md

 ## Notes
 This project was developed as part of a Data Engineering portfolio assignment.
 This project focuses on building a backend data system.
+The system is designed as an information service to support decision-making rather than a real-time critical alert system.
 The outputs are designed to be integrated into future front-end applications such as dashboards or citizen alert application.

 ## Author